meetU-MasterStudents/2018---2019-Equipe-6/AMONT/ReadMe.md

 **Installation and main instructions** can be used at the following [link](https://www.ncbi.nlm.nih.gov/books/NBK52640/)

-If the local database is used for BLAST algorithms please first build the local database using following command:
-This is an example to build the local swissprot database.
+If the local database is used for BLAST algorithms please first build the local database using following command (This is an example to build the local swissprot database):
 ```bash
 makeblastdb -in uniprot_sprot.fasta -dbtype prot
 ```